-Table 5 Observed interactions between shark species and ETBF vessels (CCSBT statistical area 4) in 2013.
-Observer data for 2014 in the ETBF are not yet available.
+Table 5a Observed interactions between shark species and ETBF vessels (CCSBT statistical area 4) in 2014 and 2015.
 Capture and mortality rates are given per thousand hooks.
 Note: data are from shots in the ETBF where SBT were caught.
+Observed interaction in 2015 are from electronic monitoring.
 Scientific names are given in Appendix IV.